dllllb/pytorch-lifestream/tutorials/README.md

+# PyTorch-Lifestream: Deep Learning for Event Sequence Analysis

 Learn event sequence deep learning analysis with Pytorch-Lifestream.
 We have collected a set of topics related to the processing of event sequences.
 Most themes are supported by demo code using the ptls library.
-We recommend studying the topics sequentially.
-However, if you are familiar in some areas, you can skip them and take only the relevant topics.
+We recommend following the topics sequentially, though experienced users are free to dive into specific sections.
+Explore demos, test code, and start applying these powerful techniques to your data!

+---

+## Table of Contents

+1. **Prerequisites**
+   - Essential tools for working with deep learning and data processing.
+2. **Event Sequence Analysis**
+   - Problem definitions and classic approaches to global and local event sequence issues.
+3. **Supervised Neural Networks**
+   - Sequence analysis with various network types and problem-solving techniques.
+4. **Unsupervised Learning**
+   - Self-supervised training for embeddings and representation learning.
+5. **Contrastive and Non-Contrastive Learning**
+   - Methods for creating effective latent representations through contrastive learning.
+6. **Using Pretrained Models**
+   - Techniques for leveraging pretrained models in downstream tasks and fine-tuning.
+7. **Data Preprocessing**
+   - Efficient data loading and preprocessing with demos.
+8. **Feature Engineering**
+   - Special feature types, including text encoding and multimodal sources.
+9. **Transaction Encoding**
+   - Options for encoding and quantizing transaction data.

+---

 | ix     | Topic                                     | Description                                                         | Tutorial                                                                                                                                                                                                                                                                                                                    |     |
 | ------ | ----------------------------------------- | ------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |